Welcome to Year 3 - Brunel

 In Maths, we will revisit telling the time (including digital time) and the four operations (addition, subtraction, multiplication and division) although this term we will be focusing on mastering these skills by using and applying what we know to reason and solve problems.

-From week 2, we will be joined by Dale Prescott to lead this aspect of the curriculum.
+We will continue to be joined by Commando Joe to lead this aspect of the curriculum.
 The approach uses video-based 'missions' that the children will then work towards during each session.
 There is also a big focus on character development in each lesson which adds an extremely invaluable dynamic to the physical elements of the units.
 What an incredible opportunity for our children to be a part of!
 Please ensure that your child has his/her PE kit and suitable outdoor trainers.

 Forest School this half term will be on a Wednesday afternoon with Mrs Walker and Mrs Kaur.
 Please bring a pair of outdoor trainers or wellies for your child to change into along with a warm coat.